Banner Image

 Incorporating daily practices such as yoga, meditation and mindfulness can be helpful, along with listening to what your body needs, being in tune with your energy levels and making sure you are not overdoing it.

-It’s also worth considering cooling and calming plants that will soothe the nervous system as well as the heat.
+It’s also worth considering cooling and calming plants.
 Roses are a wonderful example and can be made into ice teas or you can try refreshing rose water sprays for the skin.

 If you are noticing changes, it is important to give yourself a break and understand that what your mind and body are going through is totally natural.
 The body has been functioning in a certain way for a length of time and this has now changed.